magopian/blog/src/making-a-pong-game-in-elm-4.md

 Well... the game loop runs every animation frame (so roughly 60 times per second).
-And on each frame, even when the game is "paused" (actually, just the ball is paused now) we check if there's a win, and we increase the score, and start a 500ms delay...
+And on each frame, even when the game is "paused" (actually, just the ball is paused now) we check if there's a win, and we increase the score, and then start a 500ms delay, but this delay doesn't prevent the score increase on the next frame as there's still a win (the ball hasn't moved).

 So let's modify the current `case maybeWinner updatedBall` to be: